IGNF/dem_lic/docs/index.md

+---
+myst:
+  html_meta:
+    "description lang=en": |
+      Top-level documentation for DEM Generalization with LIC, with links to the rest of the site.. html_theme.sidebar_secondary.remove: true
+---

 # Welcome to dem_lic's documentation!

 Explore the documentation for the **dem_lic** package, including the command-line interface, user manual, and detailed API reference.